 For instance, as a result of its lower nickel and higher iron contents, 18/0 stainless steel is among the least corrosion-resistant stainless steels, and is susceptible to rust under some conditions.
 This is known as general corrosion, which will dull your cookware’s exterior over time from its contact with its environment.

 18/10 stainless steel is significantly more resistant to general corrosion than 18/0, but is vulnerable to pitting corrosion under certain circumstances.
-Pitting corrosion takes place directly on the surface of cookware, and can eat through the surface layer of stainless steel, potentially exposing the aluminum metal underneath and leaching metal into your food.
+Pitting corrosion takes place directly on the surface of cookware, and can eat through the surface layer of stainless steel.

 316Ti Stainless Steel Interior

 316Ti is an austenitic stainless steel composed of 16% chromium and 10% nickel, with added molybdenum and titanium for better corrosion resistance.
-We chose to use 316Ti for our cooking surface because it is 20 times more resistant to salt corrosion than 18/10 stainless steel, meaning it won’t degrade over its lifetime of use or leach metals into your food.
+We chose to use 316Ti for our cooking surface because it is 20 times more resistant to salt corrosion than 18/10 stainless steel.

 Start with the Ingredients